by Kit Wilkinson

 KIT WILKINSON is a former Ph.D. student who once wrote discussions on the medieval feminine voice.
 She now prefers weaving stories of romance and redemption.
 Her first inspirational manuscript won a prestigious RWA Golden Heart.
-Her latest release in her Amish suspense series with Love Inspired Suspense is Lancaster County Target, which releases in April.
+She is currently working on an Amish suspense series, starting with the title Plain Secrets.
 For more information, you can visit Kit at www.kitwilkinson.com.